 - Title Office Fees: $1,003.80-1,244.80 (19/20 financial year)

 - Our Legal Fees: $1,390.00 (for up to 3 lot subdivision)

 How Long Does It Take To Register a Plan of Subdivision in Victoria?

 The estimate time frame for the whole process from getting the surveyor involved to getting council certification takes a minimum of 9 months and on average 12 to 18 months.

 The process of actually registering your plan of subdivision to create your titles (when we get involved) takes up to 4 weeks if there are no banks involved.
 If there is a bank involved it will take up to 6 weeks on average as the bank must first consent to the subdivision by reviewing all the certified paperwork and then making the title available to us to subdivide.

 Need Help Registering A Plan of Subdivision?

-Our property lawyers have extensive subdivision experience and have subdivided everything from 2 lot subdivisions to large developments.
+Our conveyancing solicitors in Melbourne have extensive subdivision experience and have subdivided everything from 2 lot subdivisions to large developments.